nomic/roz/README.md

 app = null
 ```

-Now call any of the routing methods just like you would on app.
-The ```express-namespace``` module is
+Now call any of the routing methods just like you would on app.  "namespace" The ```express-namespace``` module is
 also supported.
 ```js
 rozed.get("/posts", ...)